Why We Are Currently Obsessed With These Black Girl Makeup Ideas

 Silver Smoke Edge

-Cool silver tones bring sharp intensity to your eyes and work best for nights when you want something bold but still clean.
+Metallic silver brings futuristic coolness to your eyes — choose this when you want something bold but still refined.

-Put the metallic shade in the middle of your lid and then add a small wing to maintain the contour up.
+Press the metallic shade onto your lid center, then add a small wing to keep the shape lifted.

 @rennedylisa